-France is now home to 201 casinos in total, with the majority under the control of four large groups: Partouche, Barriere, JOA and Tranchant.
+France is now home to 200 casinos in total, with the majority under the control of four large groups:, Barriere, Partouche, JOA and Tranchant.

-Individual player visits slightly increased by several hundred thousand to just over 32m, despite increased competition from online gambling which was first legalised in the country in 2010 and other gambling operators specifically the “Française des Jeux”.
+Individual player visits have slightly increased to just over 32m, despite increased competition from online gambling, which was first legalised in the country in 2010.

-The country’s wide-ranging Digital Republic Bill, which will allow international poker liquidity for the first time while lifting the threat of prosecution for participation in e-sports, is set to come into legislation within the next few months.
+The country’s wide-ranging Digital Republic Bill, which allows international poker liquidity for the first time while lifting the threat of prosecution for participation in esports, has recently passed into law.

 In France the “L ‘interdiction volontaire de jeux”, or self-exclusion programme, was introduced in 2007 to prevent self-excluded players from accessing land-based casinos and gaming halls.